zhangir-azerbayev/formal_nmt/gen_distill_set/make_proofwiki/README.md

-Proofwiki json is downloaded from [here](https://zenodo.org/record/4902289/files/naturalproofs_proofwiki.json?download=1), courtesy of Sean Welleck.
+These scripts are modelled from Sean Welleck's, which can be found [here](https://github.com/wellecks/naturalproofs/blob/master/notebooks/parse_proofwiki.ipynb).
 Thank you Sean!